 When you agree to work with a customer, you agree to work on it until their deliverables are complete, and they are sufficiently confident that the final product is of high quality.

-If you no longer able to do so, please let us and the customer know in writing.
+If you no longer able to do so, let the customer know in writing.
 Leaving a customer hanging with incomplete work and radio silence is a no-no.

 Even if you are unable to provide a complete response, a simple acknowledgement that you have read their message is sufficient to maintain a consistent line of communication.

-As a rule of thumb: please try to respond within 3 - 4 hours.
+As a rule of thumb: try to respond within 3 - 4 hours.

-If you are in a different timezone, which can impact your ability to respond as promptly, please make sure our customers are aware of that before they start working with you.
+If you are in a different timezone, which can impact your ability to respond as promptly, make sure they are aware of that before they start working with you.

 It may not be as ideal communication-wise, but at least you are properly setting expectations around your communication with them.